gonghaima/productList-react-hook/README.md

 - [x] move select values into config
 - [ ] use suspense with loader
   - [x] Notes from react org: Suspense lets components “wait” for something before rendering.
 Today, Suspense only supports one use case: loading components dynamically with React.lazy.
 In the future, it will support other use cases like data fetching.
-  - [ ] Use library to enable data fetching
+  - [x] Use library to enable data fetching - not required.
+The current implementation of reac-cache does not fit well into my redux like architecture, will keep my own loading state for now.
+  - [ ] Create loading state / loader
 - [ ] use & enable router to support absolute url of current page
 - [ ] use context/hook to manage global state
   - [x] add mock in global context